p-adic iterated integration on semistable curves: Frobenius action on fundamental groups

 where the first arrow is defined by descent similarly to the usual cospecialization map and the second arrow is the map $i^*$ from Section~\ref{ss:logcurvesbackground}.
-Here, the unipotent isocrystal on $(X_t,M_t)$ arising from cospecialization is canonically identified with its Frobenius pullback, making $\on{sp}_*$ into Frobenius-equivariant homomorphism.
-Our main result is the following:
+Here, the unipotent isocrystal on $(X_t,M_t)$ arising from cospecialization is canonically isomorphic to its Frobenius pullback, making $\on{sp}_*$ into a Frobenius-equivariant homomorphism.
+Indeed, objects in the image of $\on{sp}^*$ are obtained by gluing together $(\cO_{]X_{\overline{v}}[_{\cP}}^{\oplus N},d)$ on components by constant linear maps.
+Because we use the linear Frobenius, such objects can be canonically identified with their Frobenius pullbacks on $(X_t,M_t)$.

+The following, the main result of this section, is a generalization to the semistable case of the approach of Besser \cite{Besser:Coleman} which identifies Frobenius-invariant paths on smooth curves: